This guide has been updated for the Shadowlands.

 6. Talents and PVP Talents

-Similarly to essences, you’ll want to do your research and be aware of any potential matchups.
+Talents are where you’ll be doing most of your changes on the spot to adapt to specific matchups, as Covenants are longlasting choices and switching around conduits would be for day instead of at a moment’s notice.
 For a lot of specs, they’ll usually have 1-2 PVP talents that they’ll almost always have, which means you’re guaranteed to have to play with or around them.
-Necrotic Strike and/or Necrotic Aura for DKs, Void Shift/Greater Fade for Shadow Priests, Cyclone and/or Thorns for Druids, etc.
+Necrotic Strike and/or Necrotic Aura for DKs, Void Shift/Greater Fade for Shadow Priests, Temporal Shield for Mages, etc.

 On that same note, they’ll also likely have 1-2 PVP talents and/or regular talents they’ll swap to depending on the matchup.
 A Shaman may very likely switch from Grounding Totem to either Skyfury Totem or Counterstrike Totem if they’re playing against a team with very few spells, such as Arms/Windwalker/Mistweaver.

 The same goes for the regular talents as well.
 Resto Druids may opt for Feral, Guardian or Balance Affinity depending on if they think they can either add in some extra dps, are going to get focused or need the extra range without compromising their position.
-DKs may opt in for Wraith Walk if they’re up against teams with a lot of roots (think Mage/Druid/ Resto Druid), but since Wraith Walk is a channeled spell, it can get cancelled with hard CC.
+DKs may opt in for Wraith Walk if they’re up against teams with a lot of roots (think Mage/Druid/ Resto Druid) as a way to break the roots without having to take damage or use up their PVP trinket.

 The natural loss of uptime and interrupts also lends players to pick talents that give instant casts, free casts or stacking damage increases that can activate even while cc’d.
-These include Shadowy Insight for Shadow Priests, Inexorable Assault for Frost DKs, Pyromaniac for Fire Mages, Viper’s Venom for Survival Hunters, and Sudden Death for both Arms and Fury Warriors.
+These include Shadow Crash for Shadow Priests, Inexorable Assault for Frost DKs, Flame On for Fire Mages, Viper’s Venom/Alpha Predator for Survival Hunters, and Sudden Death for both Arms and Fury Warriors.

 To summarize this guide, it’s that a lot of the information needed to succeed in rated arenas is situational.
 There’s no guarantee that you’ll fight the same team composition or even the same players, so your own team needs to be able to adapt accordingly.
-It’s important to have as many advantages on your side before the arena begins.
+It’s important to have as many advantages on your side before the arena begins, especially your stats, trinkets and talents.
 Since this was a general guide, I’d highly recommend checking out multiple, specific class guides available on either Wowhead or Icyveins, or in the pvp channels in the class discords.
-If you can find a youtube channel that features a specific spec, even better.
+If you can find a youtube or twitch channel that features a specific spec, even better.
 In addition, freel free to check out the advanced concepts on the following page:

 And remember, if you do end up losing, try to remember how both teams played that match and identify opportunities for improvement.